YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For many women, donor trimming is one of the most practical concerns.
 In many FUE cases, at least part of the donor area needs to be trimmed so the grafts can be removed safely and accurately.
 Some women can hide a limited shaved zone under longer hair, but this depends on donor density, hairstyle, graft number, and how the hair is normally worn.

-I do not leave this discussion until the day of surgery.
+This discussion should not wait until the day of surgery.
 If a woman needs to return to work quickly or cannot accept visible donor trimming, the plan must be realistic from the beginning.
 A smaller session, a concealed donor shave, or delaying surgery may be better than surprising the patient with a change she was not emotionally prepared for.

 The donor area is not only a technical zone.
 It is part of the patient’s daily appearance.
 The surgical plan should include how the donor will look during the first weeks, not only how the hairline may look after full growth.